Engel & Völkers

 Is it still worth hiring an estate agent?

-Particularly in the federal states where until now only the property buyer had to pay the brokerage, sellers are asking themselves in the wake of the law on brokerage commission whether it is worth hiring an estate agent.
-After all, there are also numerous online providers who take over the marketing without commission.
+Particularly in the federal states where, until now, only the property buyer has had to pay the brokerage fee, sellers are asking themselves whether it is worth commissioning an estate agent as a result of the law on estate agent commission.
+After all, there are also numerous online providers who take on the marketing without paying a brokerage fee.
 In our experience, however, there are still a number of good reasons for hiring a personal estate agent.

 Do not underestimate the house sale

 Many owners underestimate the effort involved in selling their own property.
-For example, numerous documents such as energy certificates, neighbouring owners' certificates or the land register must be submitted in order to successfully complete the house sale.
-Owners who fail to present one of these documents during negotiations risk incurring very high fines.
-Working with an estate agent provides security in this respect: On the one hand, an estate agent offers you the advantage of having a trustworthy advisor at your side who explains all questions about the sale of a property in a comprehensible way and knows where to obtain the required documents.
-Especially in a complex matter, which is the sale of a house, a personal advisor is therefore invaluable.
+For example, numerous documents such as energy performance certificates, residents' certificates or the land register must be presented in order to successfully complete the sale of a house.
+Owners who are unable to present any of these documents during negotiations run the risk of incurring extremely high fines.
+Working with a real estate agent gives you peace of mind: on the one hand, a real estate agent offers you the advantage of having a trustworthy advisor at your side who will explain all questions relating to the property sale in a comprehensible manner and knows where to obtain the required documents.
+A personal advisor is therefore invaluable, especially in a complex matter such as selling a house.

-In addition, the assessment of the selling price of a property should always be carried out by a competent real estate agent.
-Only after a personal inspection of the property and a detailed consultation based on experience and sound market knowledge can the value of a property be realistically assessed.
-Automated online valuations, on the other hand, are not able to include all relevant factors that can influence the selling price of a property.
-These are just two of the reasons why it is worth hiring an estate agent.
+In addition, the sale price of a property should always be assessed by a competent estate agent.
+This is because the value of a property can only be realistically estimated after a personal inspection of the property and a detailed consultation based on experience and sound market knowledge.
+Automated online valuations, on the other hand, are not able to take into account all the relevant factors that can influence the sale price of a property.
+These are just two of the reasons why it is worth hiring a real estate agent.

 Newsletter